 - Zomba - Zomba was Malawi's first capital and it's still a nice town, with a colorful market.
 But the main attractions here is the Zomba plateau, a lovely mountain with excellent fly-fishing, horseback riding and cool mountain paths to enjoy exploring... read more

 Travel to MalawiMalawi's International Airport: Kamuzu International Airport (LLW) lies 12 miles north of Malawi's capital, Lilongwe.
-Malawi's national airline is Air Malawi.
+Malawi's new national airline is Malawi Airlines (flights scheduled for Jan 2014).
 The commercial capital Blantyre is home to Chileka International Airport (BLZ), a more regional airport for those flying in from southern Africa.